Why should I donate before the show?

 Can I get a tax receipt for donations to Vera Causa Opera (VCO)?

-Yes, because we are a registered charity under the Canada Revenue Agency, all monetary and in-kind gifts to Vera Causa Opera are tax-receiptable.
+Yes, because we are a registered charity under the Canada Revenue Agency, all monetary and in-kind gifts over $50 in value to Vera Causa Opera are tax-receiptable.

 Our registered charity number is 77901 9892 RR0001.